vedantparmar12/RepoPilot/README.md

 ### Example 4: Submit a Review
 Ask: "Submit an approving review for this PR with a comment about the excellent test coverage"

+### Example 5: Create a Professional Issue
+Ask: "Create a new issue for implementing user authentication with OAuth2 support, assign it to me, and label it as enhancement"

+### Example 6: Update Issue Status
+Ask: "Update issue #42 to mark it as completed and add a milestone"

+### Example 7: Close Issues Professionally
+Ask: "Close issue #38 as completed with a comment explaining the resolution"

 ## Troubleshooting Common Issues

 ### Cursor-Specific: Red Error on "node dist/index.js"